ThandaPrani04/auction-first-draft/README.md

 ## Concurrency: what happens when everyone clicks BID at once

-Four layers, in the order they matter.
+Five layers, in the order they matter.

 **1. Node's event loop is the mutex.** Socket.IO dispatches messages to handlers that run on a single thread, so two `bid:place` messages arriving "at